Welcome to spring

 Fire

-Did you know that in the year ending June 2022 there were 584,881 incidents attended by Fire & Rescue Services in England?
-Of those incidents, there were 154,772 fires, a three percent increase on 2021.2 On average, that’s 424 fires every day in England alone.
-Owners and occupiers of commercial premises can take some very simple steps to make sure they don’t find themselves included in those statistics.
+Did you know that in the year ending June 2023 there were 621,552 incidents attended by Fire & Rescue Services in England.
+Of those incidents, there were 173,872 fires, a 12% increase on 2022.2 On average, that’s 476 fires every day in England alone.
+Owners and occupiers of commercial premises can take some very simple steps to reduce risk so they don't find themselves included in those statistics.
 What are they?

 Water Leaks

-Water damage is one of the most common causes of property insurance claims for owners of office buildings, hotels, retail premises and other commercial buildings, including blocks of flats.3 In the UK, a great number of property insurance claims are a result of burst pipes and leaks, causing large costs and business disruption.
+In the UK, a great number of property insurance claims are a result of burst pipes and leaks, causing large costs and business disruption.
 Reducing the risk of damage to your property, fixtures / fittings, contents, machinery and equipment and IT systems, could avoid interruption to your business.
-You might also be interested in leak detection solutions and our Specialist Partners, LeakSafe and Waterguard, who provide detection and prevention systems to your premises, which are available to Aviva customers at preferential rates.
+You might also be interested in leak detection solutions and our Specialist Partners who provide detection and prevention systems to your premises, which are available to Aviva customers at preferential rates.

 Theft